Fade BG Image

 "Oh, crap.
 Keep it quiet, yeah?"

 The Leech family's Third Knight Order.
-Believe it or not, they were knights serving Earl Leech… in name only.
-In reality, they were a band of adventurers assembled for rough work.
-Things like dungeon searches and rescues, like this time, were part of their job.
+For all their talk, they were knights serving Earl Leech… in name only.
+In reality, they were a hodgepodge squad of adventurers assembled for rough work.
+Dungeon searches and rescues like this one were part of their duties.

-This time, they received a report through the guild from the Leech family's second son, Doran—-"The third son has gone missing in the dungeon"—-and rushed over.
+This time, they received a report through the guild from the Leech family's second son, Doran, that "the third son has gone missing in the dungeon," and rushed over.
 First response is crucial for dungeon rescues.
 Therefore, they acted quickly so they could later claim they "handled things properly."

-By the way, the "Imperial Guard" part of the "Third Imperial Guard Knight Order" they go by… was self-proclaimed because "it sounds strong and important and cool."
-Nobody in the group actually knew what it was supposed to mean.
+By the way, the "Imperial Guard" part of the "Third Imperial Guard Knight Order" they go by… was self-proclaimed because "it sounds strong, important, and cool."
+None of the members actually knew what the term meant.

 "Hey, there's a trap there.
 Proceed carefully."

-"Got it.
-For us, the Third Imperial Guard Knight Order, even dungeon rescue operations are a piece of cake… That is, assuming the target is still alive."
+"Roger that.
+For us, the Third Imperial Guard Knight Order, dungeon rescue operations are a piece of cake… That is, assuming the target is still alive."

 In dungeons, rescue operations like this rarely succeed.

-After all, if you die in a dungeon, all your equipment disappears without a trace.
-You can't find what doesn't exist.
+After all, when you die in a dungeon, everything, equipment and all, vanishes without a trace.
+You can't find what no longer exists.
 Usually, they'd search for two or three days and then conclude, "We couldn't find them, so they're presumed to have died in the dungeon."

-Because of this, what they called a "rescue operation" meant exploring the dungeon to earn some pocket change, then filing an appropriate report and calling it a day… It was really easy, cushy work.
+Because of this, what they called a "rescue operation" really meant exploring the dungeon to earn some pocket change, filing a suitable report, and calling it a day… It was truly easy, cushy work.

 "Captain~, think that idiot young master is still alive?"

-"No way.
-He died somewhere ages ago and got consumed by the dungeon.
-If he somehow survived together with those hangers-on of his… I'd have killed him myself within two days."
+"No chance.
+He croaked ages ago and got consumed by the dungeon.
+If he's still alive, it'd mean those hangers-on got stranded with him, but… I'd have killed them myself within two days."

-"Haha, no doubt.
-Really, that idiot young master does useless things."
+"Haha, no kidding.
+Really, that idiot young master sure does pointless things."

 "The eldest son, Kandra-sama, is already set to inherit anyway.
 Kandra-sama already has an heir, so the Leech family's future is secure."

-The Leech family's heir was decided to be the eldest son, Kandra.
-Kandra had already produced a son, securing the family line.
-Therefore, the only path for the third son, Drasan, to become the head of the family was to achieve accomplishments that would overturn everything.
+The Leech family heir was confirmed to be the eldest son, Kandra.
+Kandra had already sired a son, securing the family line.
+Because of that, the only path for the third son, Drasan, to become head of the family would be to achieve something so extraordinary that it overturned everything.

-Of course, failing to return from a dungeon while searching for a magic sword was far too pathetic to even discuss.
+Of course, failing to even return from a dungeon exploration to find a magic sword was far too pathetic to even discuss.

 "Kukuku, you got that right."

-They spoke ill of Drasan, who was supposedly part of the family they served.
+They badmouthed Drasan, who was part of the very family they served.

-Yet they didn't know that the next family head, Kandra, considered them a troublesome bunch of idiots too.
+What they didn't know was that the next family head, Kandra, considered them to be nothing more than a troublesome band of idiots as well.

 * * *

-"Still, it sucked not being able to have fun with that woman.
-I'm all pent up now."
+"Still, sucks that I couldn't have fun with that woman.
+I'm all pent up."

 "That slot thing was the worst.
-Already blew through the reward for this job…"
+I already blew through the entire reward money for this job…"

-These guys are doing whatever they damn please.
-And that card got torn up and thrown away.
+These guys just do whatever they want.
+And that lone card got torn up and tossed.

-So they did steal after all… I'll need to take countermeasures.
+So they did steal one after all… I'll need to take countermeasures.

-Now then, today I'll be holding a welcoming party for these guys, and as a special treat, I'll let them pass through the labyrinth area and the Puzzle Area.
+Now then, today's their welcoming party, and as a special treat, I'll let them pass straight through the labyrinth area and the Puzzle Area.

-Let's have them test out the traps and defensive features of the unexplored area.
+Time to have them test out the traps and defenses of the unexplored area.

 "Don't chase them.
 This is a labyrinth, you know?"